- SWCD Assistance

 SWCD Information & Education

-The Soil & Water Stewardship Public Speaking Contest is open to high school ag science students interested in conservation.
+The Soil and Water Stewardship Public Speaking Contest is open to high school ag science students interested in conservation.
 The contest is aimed at broadening students' interest and knowledge of conservation and how individuals must depend on and take care of the world around them for survival.
 The contest in run through the Texas FFA, with contests at the local, area and state level.
 Learn More...

 Conservation Education Models